Julio Acosta García: Later career

 Acosta's last message to Congress was made on 1 May 1924.
 He and his family moved to Paris for three years where he worked for the International Committee of the Red Cross.
 Returning to Costa Rica in 1927, he continued to work with the Red Cross until 1929, when he was appointed as a member to the Mortgage Credit Board.

-In 1932, he was elected as a deputy for San José for the Constitutional Congress, serving from 1932 to 1936.
+In 1932, he was elected as a deputy for San José to the Constitutional Congress, serving from 1932 to 1936.
 Appointed to the Board of the National Bank of Costa Rica, he served until 1938, when he was again elected as a deputy for Congress.
-When his term ended in 1942, Acosta became the manager of the Social Security Fund and the following February assumed the presidency of the National Civil Defense Board.
+He resigned in order to accept appointment as Director of the National Electricity Service, which he assumed in August 1941.
+Acosta later became the manager of the Social Security Fund, being sworn in on 22 January 1942.
+The following February, he assumed the presidency of the National Civil Defense Board.
 In 1944, he was reappointed to the post of Foreign Minister for the Office of the Secretary of State.
 During that time, he served as Costa Rica's signatory in the 1945 convention in San Francisco for the signing of the United Nations Charter.

 In May 1947, Acosta suffered a stroke and had to withdraw from his office.